williamyang98/DAB-Radio/README.md

 If you can't find any DAB ensembles in your area, then you can download binary files from the Releases page [here](https://github.com/williamyang98/DAB-Radio/releases/tag/raw-iq-data).
 These contain raw IQ values as well as pre-demodulated OFDM digital frames.
 You can read in these files with the applications described in ```examples/README.md```

-# Building programs
+# Compiling programs from source
+- Clone the repository: ```git clone https://github.com/williamyang98/DAB-Radio.git --recurse-submodules```.
-- Refer to ```toolchains/*/README.md``` to build for your platform.
+- Refer to ```toolchains/{platform}/README.md``` to build for your specific platform.
 - The continuous integration (CI) scripts are in ```.github/workflows``` if you want to replicate the build on your system.
-- SIMD instructions are used for x86 and ARM cpus to speed up math heavy code paths.
-Modify ```CMakePresets.json``` to use correct compiler flags.
+- **NOTE**: To avoid having to manually setup the GUI when compiling from source you can download it from [imgui_radio.ini](https://github.com/williamyang98/DAB-Radio/releases/download/v1.0/imgui_radio.ini) and paste it into the repository's root directory.

 # Similar apps
 - The welle.io open source radio has an excellent implementation of DAB radio.
 Their repository can be found [here](https://github.com/albrechtl/welle.io).
 [Youtube Link](https://www.youtube.com/watch?v=IJcgdmud-AI).